-- HONR 310 Honors Issues 3 Credit Hours.......On Demand The issues course is directed by a faculty facilitator, but is primarily student-led.
+- HONR 310Honors Issues 3 Credit Hours.......On Demand The issues course is directed by a faculty facilitator, but is primarily student-led.
 It is application in nature, with the goal of affecting public policy on real issues.
 The course involves group research and student development.
-Since every offering of this course is different, enrollment may be repeated. - HONR 386The Wesleyan Journey 1-6 Credit HoursOn DemandThis course combines service-learning with travel, either domestic or abroad, to provide students an opportunity to strengthen values and abilities, in addition to learning specific academic content.
-The service projects will be linked to the academic content of the class, and the course may require a co-requisite or stand-alone as its own special topics course.
-Credit varies based on the length of the journey and may involve additional fees for travel.
-Prerequisite: INTD110 is recommended but not required for this course. - HONR 499Senior Honors Project 3 Credit HoursOn DemandStudents complete an advanced project in an area of personal interest.
+Since every offering of this course is different, enrollment may be repeated. - HONR 499Senior Honors Project 3 Credit HoursOn DemandStudents complete an advanced project in an area of personal interest.
 The project typically results in a substantive paper and public presentation to an appropriate audience.
 Automatically cross-listed with any departmental 499 course, and may be cross-listed with a departmental 490 course with the approval of the Honors Program Committee.